- Top Eight Things To Do in London with Tweens

 We all gained new insight into Shakespeare’s time and how his plays were meant to be performed.
 These family events do fill up.
 Definitely make reservations beforehand.

-Read more: In 20 things to do with kids in London we tell why our tween also loved the Tower of London and give more details on the South Bank.
+• 20 things to do with kids in London has more about the Tower of London and the South Bank.

 5. Fortnum & Mason